azat-co/expressworks/exercises/param_pam_pam/problem.md

-Create an Express.js server that processes PUT `'/message/:id'` requests.
+Create an Express.js server that processes PUT `'/message/:id'` requests and produces an SHA1 hash of the current date with the id.

-For instance:
+For instance, if the server recieves

 ```
 PUT /message/526aa677a8ceb64569c9d4fb
 ```

-As a response to these requests, return the SHA1 hash of the current date plus the sent ID:
+it will respond with a hash the current date (as a string) and the id.

+This could be computed like so:

 ```js
 require('crypto')